codingforeveryone/READMEs/html-css/manipulating-inline-styles.md

 ```javascript
     button.setAttribute('style', 'background-color:' + randomColor() + '; height: 50px;');
 ```
-Here you use the standard notation for declaring css rules with '-' instead of camelcase.
+Here you use the standard notation for declaring css rules with '-' instead of camelCase.

 **Note** every time you use .setAttribute it **overrides** the existing inline styling, whereas the .style method can be used multiple times to build up the inline style rule.

-To remove inline styling alltogether, you can use the removeAttribute('style') method;
+To remove inline styling altogether, you can use the removeAttribute('style') method;
 ```javascript
     button.removeAttribute('style');
 ```